Build an exciting and diverse policing career with SPS!

 Due to the large number of applications we receive, it may take 8-12 weeks for our recruiting team to review your application.
 We appreciate your interest in joining SPS and will confirm the status of your application as soon as possible.

-The application process for new recruits takes approximately 3-4 months from the time of application until a hiring decision is made.
+The application process for recruits takes approximately 3-4 months from the time of application until a hiring decision is made.
 All correspondence concerning your application will be through email - please check your inbox and spam folder regularly.